arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 The moral here is: **byte streams are not character streams**, don’t use ’em as such.
 It may work for now, but whenever someone adds multibyte support to GNU tr, your command will fail.
-It’s 2014, always assume multibyte by default.
+It’s 2014, **always assume multibyte**.

 Other problems